-- Doing an on-farm risk assessment such as the Michigan Produce Safety Risk Assessment (https://www.miofps.org/certificate), is a good first step to help farmers understand the risks present on their farm that a food safety plan could address. - Once a foundation has been established, reviewing food safety plan templates and thinking about how a farm might customize them can help learners prepare to write their own farm plans. - Farm food safety plans should reflect only the practices a farm is doing currently on their farm.
-If the plan doesn't match what is actually happening on-farm, it needs to be revised.
-It is recommended that farms review and revise food safety plans at least annually. - Farms may decide to participate in food safety certification programs which require them to have a written food safety plan and an implemented food safety program.
+- Doing an on-farm risk assessment such as the Michigan Produce Safety Risk Assessment is a good first step to help farmers understand how a food safety plan can address risks present on their farms. - Once farmers are more familiar with food safety planning and recordkeeping, reviewing food safety plan templates and thinking about how a farm might customize them can help them prepare to write their own farm plans.

+- Farm food safety plans should reflect only the practices a farm is doing currently on their farm.
+If the plan doesn't match what is actually happening, it needs to be revised.
+It is recommended that farms review and revise food safety plans at least annually. - Farms may decide to participate in food safety certification programs that require them to have a written food safety plan and an implemented food safety program.
 These certification programs are voluntary and typically initiated by a produce buyer's request.